 Grey hydrogen: During its production, CO2 is produced, as it is obtained from fossil energy sources such as natural gas.

-One of our tasks at the MPI CEC is to conduct fundamental research on hydrogen and its production and storage possibilities.
+One of our tasks at MPI CEC is to conduct fundamental research into hydrogen, its production, and its storage and utilization possibilities.
 Following Max Planck's philosophy "Knowledge must precede application” we want to break down in detail what basic understanding is needed to develop efficient technologies.

 "We have to forge the tools that others can use to build the technologies," says Prof. Robert Schlögl, Managing Director at the MPI CEC and vice chairman of the National Hydrogen Council of the federal government.